 As a musician, you could create a microsite landing page for your new album.
 Create a URL like “www.myband.com/album-name” (obviously use your band name and the album name).
 Use it to tell the story of the creation of the album with text, videos, and photos.
 Link to a place where fans can buy or pre-order the album and also link some higher end bundles with signed merch and other exclusives.

 You can link fans directly to this microsite from social media and email.
-All the cool information on your microsite can get fans more emotionally invested in your album and more willing to buy.
+All the cool information on your microsite can get fans more emotionally invested in your album and more willing to buy and can definitely help you sell your music.

 3. Long Form Landing Pages